traxjs/trax/packages/todomvc/README.md

 # Trax TodoMVC

-This package contains a full implementation of the [TodoMVC] application with trax and [react]
+This package contains a full implementation of the [TodoMVC] application with trax and [preact]

 To run this example you must first go to the root trax project and install & build all packages (```yarn install``` / ```yarn build```).
 Then you can come back to this package and:
 ```bash